sdhealthconnect/leap-consent-ui/README.md

 ![Completed Form](docs/assets/completePOLST.png?raw=true)

 ##Analyze My Data
-This empowers the patient to make an informed decision on whether or not to constrain specific types of data base on their confidentialy code.
+This empowers the patient to make an informed decision on whether or not to constrain specific types of data based on their confidentialy code.
 It utilizes the same Security Labeling Service (SLS) used within the LEAP Consent Enforcement Services.